Table of Contents

 BSL was originally used by Deaf people who were born into signing families or communities, and is now also used by anyone who needs to communicate with someone who knows BSL – such as Deaf people who have lost their hearing later in life, or non-signing parents of British deaf children.

-how many use sign language in uk
+How many People use sign language in UK?

 Over 300,000 people in the UK use British Sign Language (BSL) at some stage in their lives.